This is a double recipe of the peasant pizza dough in my cookbook, Bread Toast Crumbs.

 - If you are baking the pizzas right away (as opposed to refrigerating the dough for another day), place a Baking Steel or pizza stone in top third of oven and preheat oven to its hottest setting, 550°F. Be sure the Baking Steel heats for at least 45 minutes once the oven temperature reaches 550ºF.

 - Cover a work surface or cutting board liberally with flour — use at least 1/4 cup and more as needed.
 The dough is very wet, so don’t hesitate to use flour as needed.
-Using two forks, deflate the dough by releasing it from the sides of the bowl and pulling it toward the center.
-Rotate the bowl quarter turns as you deflate, turning the mass into a rough ball.
 Turn the dough out onto your floured surface and use a bench scraper to divide the dough into 4 equal portions.
 With floured hands, roll each portion into a ball, using the pinkie-edges of your hands to pinch the dough underneath each ball.
-Let the balls sit on their tucked-in edges for at least 30 minutes without touching.
+If you are not baking the pizza the same day, transfer each round of dough to a plastic quart container, cover, and store in fridge.
+(At this point, transfer the vessels to the freezer for up to 3 months.
+See notes above for thawing.)
+If you are baking right away, let the balls sit on their tucked-in edges for at least 30 minutes without touching.

-- Top pizza as desired or to make this kale and crème fraîche pizza: Place the kale in a small bowl, drizzle with olive oil, season with sea salt, and toss.
-Spoon crème fraîche over the dough leaving a 1/2-inch border or so—I use about a tablespoon per pizza.
+- Top pizza as desired or to make this kale and crème fraîche pizza: Place the kale in a small bowl, drizzle lightly with olive oil, season with sea salt, and toss with your hands till the kale is coated in oil and salt.
+Spoon crème fraîche over the dough leaving a 1/2-inch border or so—I use 1 to 2 tablespoons per pizza.
 Sprinkle with the garlic and a handful of the grated Parmigiano Reggiano.
 Top with the kale.
 Shimmy the pizza, parchment paper and all into the oven.